explodinglabs/iko/README.md

 ```

 Three sql scripts were generated – to deploy, revert and verify the change.
 The change was added to `sqitch.plan`.
-Lastly, the deploy script is
+Lastly, the deploy script was
 printed for you to review.

 > 📖 See the [full list of Iko commands](/COMMANDS.md).